 "This was a personal project for me initially because it was inspired by my experiences as a gamer.
 In fact, it was one of my professors, Rebecca Boyd, who recommended that I use them to inform my decisions about the film."

 As someone who grew up creating digital stories, this provided Bonnie with another medium to combine disciplines and express something that is deeply important to her.

 "This opportunity has been invaluable.
 Being able to explore multiple areas both in and outside the media field has challenged me to think in new ways and to see connections across disciplines.
 I think that mode of thinking is essential to solving the very serious problems that our society is facing today, and I hope to contribute to that in my work as a game designer."

 Bonnie's ability to develop as a game designer and explore ways to improve narratives and gaming culture have been equally empowering.
 Her next stop will be the University of Southern California to complete a master’s degree in interactive media.

 "Carolina really helped me develop this skill, and I believe I will be a better game designer and a more cognizant person because of it.
 I hope these lessons will translate to the people who play my games one day."

-Will you be the next to drive the future of data and design.
+Will you be the next to drive the future of information, design and computing.
 Learn more about becoming a Rhodos Fellow.